Tritlo/fp-course/README.md

 # fp-course
-A repo for the Functional Programming course at Chalmers and its dev container.
+A repo for the devcontainer for Chalmers' Functional Programming course.
+Based on a container by agerdes.